mcxpm/SC1015_proj/README.md

 We used the Telco Customer Churn dataset from Kaggle, which simulates the customer statistics of a telecom company.

 ## Approach
 - We first explored the dataset, finding the variables with highest correlation to churn.
 We note that there is a large class imbalance in the dataset and thus applied resampling techniques to ensure that the dataset is more balanced, in hopes of improving the model's accuracy.
-After cleaning the data, we then identified the 5 most correlated variables as inputs to our ML/AI models
+After cleaning the data, we then identified the 5 most correlated variables as inputs to our ML/AI models.
+The output will be a yes/no prediction
 ## Introduction to Codebase
 ### Exploratory Data Analysis
 The dataset includes: